bennnym/Blog-Posts/BlogDraft.md

 names[0] = "benjamin";
 ```

-`moreThanFiveLetters` technically doesn't know about the `names` variable and therefor is unaffected.
+`moreThanFiveLetters` takes up it's own space in memory and technically doesn't know about the `names` variable and therefor is unaffected.

 So when we iterate over `moreThanFiveLetters`, `alexia, sumanth` is written to the console.